t3-oss/create-t3-app/www/src/pages/en/usage/env-variables.md

 const dbUrl = env.DATABASE_URL;
 ```

+## .env-example

+Since the default `.env` file is not committed to version control, we have also included a `.env-example` file.
+You can duplicate your `.env`, minus any secrets, in this file so that when the repo is cloned in the future it is easy to set up the environment.

 ## Adding Environment Variables

-To ensure your build never completes without the environment variables the project needs, you will need to add new environment variables in **two** locations:
+To ensure your build never completes without the environment variables the project needs, you will need to add new environment variables in the following locations:

 📄 `.env.*`: Enter your environement variable like you would normally do in a `.env` file, i.e. `KEY=VALUE`

+📄 `.env-example`: Enter your environment variable, but be sure to not include the value if it is secret, i.e. `KEY=VALUE` or `KEY=`

 📄 `schema.mjs`: Add the appropriate validation schema for the environment variable using Zod in the appropriate schema, e.g. `KEY: z.string()`